Azure/azure-sdk-for-java/sdk/identity/azure-identity-broker/README.md

-# Azure Identity Brokered Authentication library for Java
+# Azure Identity Brokered Authentication client library for Java

 The Azure Identity Brokered Authentication library extends the Azure Identity library to provide brokdered authentication support.
 This options class can be used to create an `InteractiveBrowserCredential` capable of using the system authentication broker in lieu of the web browser when available.